 Learn more about reviewing your data using the Grid Edit module.

 When using the Associate app, you have the option under Step 2 to Count unmatched records as Failed.
 When checked, any record where there is no match to create the association will be counted as “Failed.”
-This will be reflected by a, "Failed, no matching record found (use 'Grid Edit' to troubleshoot)" message in the Result column of the CSV report.
+This will be reflected by a "Failed" Result with the Message "No matching record found (use 'Grid Edit' to troubleshoot)" message in the CSV report.

 You can examine the data in the unmatched records and troubleshoot using the Grid Edit module.
 Look at different fields and values to identify why your associate setup didn’t work for the record.
 Then decide what match options could work or if some cleanup is needed.